Yureien/anihash/README.md

 - **Simple API:** A straightforward HTTP API to query for file information.
 - **Docker Support:** Ready to be deployed as a Docker container.
 - **CLI:** Includes a command-line tool for easy interaction (see `anilookup`).
+- **Automatic Scanning:** Anihash can scan directories for new video files and automatically process them.

 ## Installation